As promised here is the tutorial using colored

 pencils to add details to your paper piecings.

-I used Lawn Care Cuties
+Lawn Care Cuties

 to show how I did things.